slazav/addphoto/Readme.md

 Variable names are used in `\ifdef <var_name> <text>` and `\ifndef
 <var_name> <text>` commands.

-Variables are used in indices (see below).
+Variables are used in indices (see Index section below).

 There are a few additional expansions:
 - `WWW{TEXT}` is expanded to `<a href="TEXT">TEXT</a>`